utmimplementationus/getstarted/README.md

 ## How to Get Started

 Participation in the shared airspace ecosystem enables collaboration, communication, and governance of shared airspace, aiming to integrate strategic coordination services to enable dense, overlapping BVLOS operations.
+This section provides an overview of the steps to join the US UTM Implementation.

++ [Consult this page for the specific onboarding steps that are required](onboarding.md), including how to sign the governance agreement, and required timelines for completing the steps.

 As a participant, you will be able to leverage shared operational and governance resources to develop, verify, and advance your approach to sharing the airspace.
 This is an opportunity to learn from collaborative efforts and participate in democratized foundations of a shared airspace.